kstoreyf/emu-fight/README.md

 Here, you have some instructions for you on how to add a new machine learning method.

 1) Add your method in the emulator.py file.
 Go the function train in the emulator class.
-Add a keyword and a training fucntion name as the example below.
+As the example below, add a keyword for the regressor_name variable and the function .
 >     def train(self, regressor_name, scale=True, **kwargs):
-        if regressor_name == "RF":
+>        if regressor_name == "RF":
             train_func = self.train_random_forest_regressor